 At first glance, hearing loss doesn’t seem to have much to do with other health indicators.
 But research conducted by the Johns Hopkins Bloomberg School of Public Health suggests that untreated hearing loss can result in a 50% increase in hospital visits over time.
 The longer the hearing loss remains untreated, the more significant the health havoc becomes.

 That’s a puzzling finding: what does hearing have to do with your overall health?
 The answer lies in your brain.
-(Though, I suppose all answers lie in your brain…because that’s where you do your thinking.)

 - Loss of balance.
 Hearing loss can make it harder to keep your balance and maintain situational awareness.